The Global Assault on Choice

 By Bethan Cobley, Director of Policy and Partnerships, MSI Reproductive Choices

-Fifty years after Roe v.
+In 2023, a year after the Supreme Court overturned Roe v.
 Wade, the anti-choice movement is better organized, better funded and more pernicious than at any point in history.
 Many factors contribute to the strengthening opposition.
 One is the increased amplification of their narratives through social media and fake news.
 Another is the merging of the anti-abortion agenda with other anti-LGBTQI+ and anti-gender equality movements, aimed at rolling back women’s rights.
 Finally, President Trump’s move to expand the global gag rule in 2017 has emboldened the opposition.

 Their sophisticated tactics reach audiences of all ages, economic status and religious affiliation.
 One tactic is well-produced online films and petitions.
 Another is the mobilization of young people as advocates.
 The opposition also uses demonstrations and rallies to gather support.
 Perhaps most alarming and ironic, they have co-opted spaces traditionally used to advance human rights such as the United Nations and the World Health Organization.